thegrumpys/odop/client/docs/Help/DesignTypes/Spring/alerts.md

 Alert entry #S56
 ## Over-design concern
 The term "over-design" implies that this design may be too conservative.
-Its Factor of Safety at operating point 2 exceeds the maximum constraint (FS_2 MAX).
+The Factor of Safety at operating point 2 exceeds the maximum constraint (FS_2 MAX).

 Try investigating a smaller wire diameter.
 One approach is to run Search (menu **Action : Search** or Search button) with Wire_Dia in Free status.